Computer science team shows talent at prestigious programming contest · News · Lafayette College

 (LR) Prof. Frank Xia, team advisor, Eliso Morazara ’25, Peter Li ’23, and Lekso Borashvili ’23

 Each year, more than 2,500 teams from North America compete in regional and divisional programming contests.
-Among them, approximately 50 top teams are invited to the North America Championship to compete for the advancement to the
+Among them, approximately 50 top teams are invited to the North America Championship to compete for the advancement to the World Finals.

 Python Programming for Women Receives Inspiring Programs in STEM Award | News